DannyNemer/dantil/README.md

 ### <a id="dantil-getPathAndLineNumber"></a>`dantil.getPathAndLineNumber()`
 <a href="#dantil-getPathAndLineNumber">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L131 "View in source") [&#x24C9;][1]

-Gets the file path and line number in the format `filePath:lineNumber` of where this method was invoked.
+Gets this method's invocation location in the format `filePath:lineNumber:columnNumber`.

 #### Returns
-*(string)*:  Returns the file path and line number in the format `filePath:lineNumber`.
+*(string)*:  Returns this method's invocation location..

 #### Example
 The contents of `foo.js`: